-Compare those gaudy names the more unassuming VolksWriter (beep beep), Multimate sounds friendly.
-Imagine yourself in an Australian bar saving, "I'll have another Multi, mate," HAL sounds like he's one of the boys and though Seemore might be kind of nerdy, he's okay with me.
+Compare those gaudy names with unassuming the more VolksWriter (beep beep).
+Multimate sounds friendly.
+Imagine yourself in an Australian bar saying, "I'll have another Multi, mate," HAL sounds like he's one of the boys and though Seemore might be kind of nerdy, he's okay with me.
 I've never met Genifer but I'll bet she's broken some hearts.
-(No. I have not been Fontasizing about her).
+(No, I have not been Fontasizing about her).
 Peachtree sounds tasty but I hate to entrust my business to a fruit tree.
 (Sorry, John Sculley).